ciel-lang/CIEL/docs/README.md

 # CIEL

-CIEL is a collection of useful libraries.
+CIEL is a ready-to-use collection of Lisp libraries.

 It's Common Lisp, batteries included.

+It comes in 3 forms:

+- a binary, to run CIEL **scripts**.
+- a simple full-featured **REPL** for the terminal.
+- a **Lisp library**.

 Questions, doubts?
 See the [FAQ](FAQ.md).

-Status: it's very much a work in progress, but it should always be usable from master.
+Status: it's a work in progress.
+I use it for clients' projects.

 ## Rationale